abonello/riddle-game-app/README.md

 height if the two sides have different amount of content.

 Added a simple button that will POST to a new page called game.html

+* * *
+* * *
+# To DO
+I will need to add a game menu item that will appear only when a user is logged in and only while a game is running.
+This should allow the user to navigate away from the game and return to the game by using this menu item.